-In the words, they don't charge and outright 'commission' or 'fee', but they make money by exaggerating the exchange rate differences.
-Most consumers can get the best deals by exchanging currencies through their local or foreign banks that offer the most attractive and fair exchanges rages.
+It's also worth noting that many airport currency exchanges make money by charging a wider spread between the currencies.
+They don't charge an outright fee, but they make money by exaggerating the exchange rate differences.
+You can often get the best deal by exchanging currencies through your local or foreign bank.

-How to Calculate Exchange Rates
+How To Calculate Exchange Rates

-Calculating exchange rates may seem simple on the surface, but it can be confusing to those that don't remember mathematics from school.
-While converting $100 to foreign currency when traveling isn't a big deal, converting currencies when analyzing a foreign stock's financial statements can mean big differences for international investors trying to make investment decisions.
-Let's look at an example of how to calculate exchange rates:
+Calculating exchange rates may seem simple on the surface, but it can be confusing if you don't remember much math from school.
+It's easy enough to convert $100 to foreign currency while traveling, but converting currencies when analyzing a foreign stock's financial statements can mean big differences when you're trying to make investment decisions.

-In the example above, we divided across right-to-left to determine how many Euros we could purchase with U.S. dollars and then multiplied across left-to-right to see how many U.S. dollars we'd receive from euros.
+One easy way to remember this is to multiply across left-to-right and divide across right-to-left.
+The ending currency is the desired output of the calculation.
+In the example above, we divided it across right-to-left to determine how many euros we could purchase with U.S. dollars.
+Then, we multiplied across left-to-right to see how many U.S. dollars we'd receive from euros.

 Here are some useful tools to use:

-- XE.com - Leading source of currency information that includes an exchange rate calculator for many major currencies around the world.
+- XE.com: Leading source of currency information that includes an exchange rate calculator for many major currencies around the world.

-- Yahoo Finance - Leading portal for financial news and analysis that also has a useful exchange rate calculator for many major currencies.
+- Yahoo Finance: Leading portal for financial news and analysis that also has a useful exchange rate calculator for many major currencies.

-There are also many apps on the Google Android Play store and the Apple App Store that can help determine exchanges rates on the spot.
+There are also many apps on the Google Play store and the Apple App Store that can help determine exchanges rates on the spot.
 Again, it's important to note that these exchange rates may differ from the exchange rates at many airports and banks that may charge a spread.